What we know about ‘phase two’ of Trump’s ceasefire deal

 Disarming Hamas and rebuilding Gaza

-The ceasefire that came into effect on October 10 should pave the way for the “unrestricted” flow of aid into Gaza via the UN and its agencies, and the Red Cross.
+The ceasefire that came into effect on 10 October should pave the way for the “unrestricted” flow of aid into Gaza via the UN and its agencies, and the Red Crescent.
 Access to food, water, shelter, energy and medication will be the most urgent priorities for the people of Gaza in the days that follow.

 Trump’s plan originally called for Hamas to lay down its weapons and disarm, making way for a transitional government until a more permanent one can step in.
-When Hamas agreed to returning the hostages in exchange for detainees on October 3, it also agreed to handing over power to Palestinian technocrats.
+When Hamas agreed to return the hostages in exchange for detainees on 3 October, it also agreed to hand over power to Palestinian technocrats.
 It did not mention the condition to disarm.
 A Hamas source told the AFP news agency that disarmament was “out of the question”.

-The full withdrawal of the Israeli military is contingent upon Hamas disarming, according to the agreement, and Israeli withdrawal from its controlled 53 per cent of the strip will be necessary for a comprehensive rebuilding operation.
+The full withdrawal of the Israeli military is contingent upon Hamas disarming, according to the agreement, and Israeli withdrawal from the parts of the strip it currently resides in (around 53 per cent) will be necessary for a comprehensive rebuilding operation.

 The International Stabilisation Force